vedmalex/telegraph-publisher/telegraph-publisher-output.md

     for (const link of scanResult.localLinks) {
       try {
+        // Extract path and fragment parts from href const [pathPart, ...fragmentParts] = link.href.split('#');
+        const fragment = fragmentParts.join('#');

+        // Only process if there's a file path to check if (pathPart) {
-        const resolvedPath = this.resolveLinkPath(link.href, scanResult.filePath);
+          const resolvedPath = this.resolveLinkPath(pathPart, scanResult.filePath);

-        if (!existsSync(resolvedPath)) {
+          // 1.
+Verify file existence (existing logic) if (!existsSync(resolvedPath)) {
             brokenLinks.push({
               filePath: scanResult.filePath,
               link,
               suggestions: [], // Will be populated by LinkResolver
               canAutoFix: false // Will be determined after suggestions are generated });
+            continue; // Don't check anchor if file is missing }

+          // 2.
+NEW: Verify anchor existence if a fragment is present if (fragment) {
+            const targetAnchors = this.getAnchorsForFile(resolvedPath);
+            // Decode URI component for non-latin characters and slugify it for comparison const requestedAnchor = this.generateSlug(decodeURIComponent(fragment));

+            if (!targetAnchors.has(requestedAnchor)) {
+              // NEW: Find closest match for intelligent suggestions const suggestion = this.findClosestAnchor(requestedAnchor, targetAnchors);
+              const suggestions = suggestion ? [`${pathPart}#${suggestion}`] : [];

+              brokenLinks.push({
+                filePath: scanResult.filePath,
+                link,
+                suggestions, // Now populated with intelligent suggestions
+                canAutoFix: false // Keep false for anchor fixes (safety) });
             }
+          }
+        }
+        // NOTE: If pathPart is empty (pure fragment link),
-      } catch (error) {
+        // we skip processing, maintaining existing behavior } catch (error) {
         // If we can't resolve the path, consider it broken brokenLinks.push({